canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ### Outbound Rights

-Make sure that the outbound rights associated with the licence selected do not exceed inbound rights of any software components used in the source code; e.g.: it would not be possible to release a project under an MIT licence (permissive) if software components used within it were originally released under GPL3 (reciprocal).
+You should always make sure that the outbound rights associated with the licence selected do not exceed inbound rights of any software components used in the source code; e.g.: it would not be legally possible to release a project under an MIT licence (permissive) if software components used within it were originally released under GPL3 (reciprocal).

+### Copyright

+The [Ownership of Copyright](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-7) provides that where any work is, or has been, prepared or published by or under the direction or control of Her Majesty or any government department, the copyright in the work shall, subject to any agreement with the author, belong to Her Majesty.
+This applies to source code developed by Government of Canada employees.

+However, Government of Canada employees have [Moral Rights](https://laws-lois.justice.gc.ca/eng/acts/c-42/page-4.html#h-8) and as the author of a work has the right to the integrity of the work and the right to be associated with the work as its author by name or under a pseudonym and the right to remain anonymous.

 ### Appropriate Government of Canada Copyright Identification

-**Use the following structure when applying the Government of Canada Copyright notice.**
+As per the [Crown Copyright Request](https://www.canada.ca/en/canadian-heritage/services/crown-copyright-request.html) article found on Canada.ca, the following structure should be applied for the Government of Canada Copyright notice.

 > Copyright (c) Her Majesty the Queen in Right of Canada, as represented by the Minister of (legal departmental name), (year of publication).

 Replace the **(legal departmental name)** and **(year of publication)** with the appropriate information.

+This notice should be added to the `LICENCE` file in your project.
+See [Add Recommended Files](#add-recommended-files)

 ## Select Source Code Repository